jallspaw/AlgoFilter/README.md

-DevOps Reality Field
+Algo Filter
 =============

-Inspired by both [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt "Cloud To Butt") and [truthful-human-error](https://github.com/jonlives/truthful-human-error "Truthful Human Error"), this chrome extension replaces occurrences of 'devops' with 'cooperation, collaboration, and coordination.'
+Inspired by both [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt "Cloud To Butt") and [truthful-human-error](https://github.com/jonlives/truthful-human-error "Truthful Human Error"), this chrome extension replaces occurrences of 'algorithm' with 'the way people programmed the application'.

-Direct download of the [extension](https://github.com/jallspaw/DevOpsRealityField/blob/master/DevOpsRealityField.crx?raw=true)
+Direct download of the [extension](https://github.com/jallspaw/AlgoFilter/blob/master/AlgoFilter.crx?raw=true)

 Installation
 ============

 In Chrome, choose Window > Extensions.
-Drag DevOpsRealityField.crx into the page that appears.
+Drag AlgoFilter.crx into the page that appears.